 Response from WSCC Education regarding the potential impact of an additional up to 200 homes in Ashington: shows that there are no plans for future expansion of Ashington School and that any additional pupils can be accommodated in the wider Locality.WSCC Education response.
 There were 38 applications for places in reception class 2017, 8 applicants were initially placed on a waiting list in priority order and the 8th priority applicant (who lives outside of the Ashington catchment area) secured a place, meaning that others chose not to accept their place at the school.
 Places are prioritised to catchment area pupils.

-Draft Vision & Objectives: Vision Objectives and Policies v7 This document has been out for public consultation, amended as necessary and is awaiting Steering Group approval.
+Draft Vision & Objectives: Vision Objectives and Policies v7 This document was approved by the Steering Group on 20th November 2017.

 The Parish Council has recently submitted an Infrastructure Schedule 2017 to HDC for approval: Infrastructure Schedule Ashington 2017